 William ‘Hughey’ Melton (Oct 7, 1859- August 28, 1945) married Martha Jane Pierce (Sept 16, 1863 – Nov 4, 1934) on Jan 7, 1883.
 To them were born twelve children: Oliver ‘Carlos’, Ida Beulah (Robie’s great-grandmother), Flora Lillian, Maude ‘Luna’, Edward, William Frankin, Howard Arthey (Uncle Howard Murry’s namesake), Harvey Freeman, Hazel, Ethel, Otis and Wayne.

-Carlos settled in Las Animas County, CO near Pueblo.
-Ida married William Cherry.
+Carlos Melton set out on his own, settling in Las Animas County, CO near Pueblo.
+Ida Beulah, Robie’s great-grandmother, married William Cherry in Benton Co, Tennessee.
 The remainder of the family left for Texas around 1906.

 Letter from Carlos Melton to the Wellington Leader Newspaper in 1940: